 To underscore this commitment, we have also:

-- communicated this policy with our suppliers;
+- communicated our conflict minerals policy with our suppliers

 For more information please visit our Veritas Conflict Minerals Report.